manojgayala/POPL1/Specifications.md

     j=i-1;
 /
    ```

-By default update statement for 'for' loop in tureasy is incrementation by 1.
-Reversing range of 'for' loop doesn't work for decrementation.
 ```
-for i:(n,0)     	~loop doesnt run k=a[i]; /
+for i:(0,n)
+  k=a[i]; 	~ this is invalid because even single line for body must be ended with '/'
 ```
-**desc** should be used to traverse in reverse order.
+By default update statement for 'for' loop in tureasy is incrementation by 1. **desc** should be used to traverse in reverse order.
 ```
-for i: desc (0,n-1)     ~keyword  'dsc' should be used to traverse in descending order k=a[i];
+for i: desc (0,n-1)     ~keyword  'desc' should be used to traverse in descending order k=a[i];
   /                 ~single line statements should also be closed
 ```